OfAaron3/irispreppy/README.md

 rc_d=ip.deconvolve(rc)		   #Radiometrically calibrated and deconvolved
 ```

-irispreppy takes a single HDU objects.
 To calibrate and deconvolve, and save,

 ```python
 from astropy.io import fits